baijian/iPublish/README.md

 iPublish [-h | --help]
 ```

-List config info of all projects that you have add to iPublish
+List config info of all projects that you have added to iPublish
 ```text
 iPublish [-l | --list]
 ```